-And moreover, the most fascinating thing about Capoeira is that it just looks like some dancing steps but this is the peculiarity of this martial art as it consists of dancing elements which later turns into a deadly blow to its opponent.
+And moreover, the most fascinating thing about Capoeira fights is that it just looks like some dancing steps but this is the peculiarity of this martial art as it consists of dancing elements which later turns into a deadly blow to its opponent.
 Let’s dig some more facts about this interesting, incredible, and invincible martial art.

-History and Journey to the Modern Era
+Capoeira History and Journey to the Modern Era

-Like its style of combat, Capoeira has a whole different and struggling history.
+Like its style of combat, it has a whole different and struggling history.
 We can trace back the history of Capoeira back to the 15th century.
 During this time, slaves are brought in large numbers from Africa to Brazil.
 The slaves are kept in very inhuman conditions.
 They are tortured very much and are punished or sometimes killed even for small mistakes.
 Yeah, what more can we expect them to do to slaves!

-The slaves that are living in there used to perform a ritual dance called Angolo or Engolo especially the slaves from Angola.
+The slaves that are living there used to perform a ritual dance called Angolo or Engolo especially the slaves from Angola.
 The dance includes some sort of elements like kicking, boxing, headbutting, dodging and other aerial movements like back-flips and somersaults.
 To keep their tradition alive, the captured slaves also practice this ritual dance.
 Sometimes they practice it during work or after work.

 Some of the slaves escaped from there and hide somewhere in the country itself.
 They started to analyze this dance and develop it in some form of combat practice.
-They started to see it as a weapon which can help them survive in such hostile conditions.
+They started to see it as a weapon that can help them survive in such hostile conditions.

 The Rise of Masters

-Till 1930, Capoeira suffered a huge loss in the number of practitioners.
+Till 1930, it suffered a huge loss in the number of practitioners.
 But in 1932, Manual dos Reis Machado aka Mestre Bimba of Salvador opened the very first Capoeira school.
 As it was still banned at that time as well so he called it by the name of Luta Regional Baiana which means “regional fight from Bahia”.
 With the support and permission of Salvador’s secretary of education, he opened up one more school.

-- Esquiva: It is a defensive position where a person dodges or escapes from an opponent’s attack by leaning on either side or backward.
+Esquiva: It is a defensive position where a person dodges or escapes from an opponent’s attack by leaning on either side or backward.

-- Frente: It is a front kick to the head but unlike other martial arts, waist is not rotated in here or target is not hit with ankle or shin but the inner part of your foot which you used to hit a football.
+Frente: It is a front kick to the head but unlike other martial arts, the waist is not rotated in here or target is not hit with ankle or shin but the inner part of your foot which you used to hit a football.

-- Chapa: It is the basic sidekick.
+Chapa: It is the basic sidekick.

-- Negativa: The dodging along with sweeping the legs of your opponent to ground him or her.
+Negativa: The dodging along with sweeping the legs of your opponent to ground him or her.